-Ensuring that U.S. dialysis patients are able to afford their medical expenses has been the heart of the American Kidney Fund’s mission since our founding 46 years ago.
+Ensuring that U.S. kidney patients are able to afford their medical expenses has been the heart of the American Kidney Fund’s mission since our founding 47 years ago.
 Our need-based programs help patients with health insurance premiums, transportation costs, prescription medications, and many other necessities related to health care.
-With the support of the generous American public, we’ve helped more than 1 million patients since 1971.
-Today, we are the trusted non-profit that helps about 1 out of every 5 patients in the United States.
-We are grateful to the nearly 63,000 individuals, foundations and corporations who support our work with charitable donations.
+With the support of the generous American public, we’ve helped more than 1.5 million patients since 1971.
+We provide this assistance as funding becomes available, and we are grateful to the 61,000 individuals, foundations and corporations who support our independent, nonprofit work with charitable donations.

 Information for patients

 If you are living with kidney failure (also called end-stage renal disease, or ESRD) and you can’t afford your health care expenses, the American Kidney Fund may be able to help.
 We provide assistance with health insurance premiums, transportation costs, prescription medications, and other expenses related to care.
 Learn more about our assistance programs for patients and how to apply.